Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 ## TL;DR
-Mobile apps are sources of information overload which manifests itself as stress, insomnia etc. Information is not just textual content, videos, audio etc are information which affects our sleep and brain.
+Mobile apps are sources of information overload which manifests itself as stress, insomnia etc. Information is not just textual content, videos, audio etc are also information which affects our sleep and brain.
 We can categorise our mobile apps into below:
 ### 1. Endless information streaming apps

 Apps that contain endless scrolling and keeps genearing content infintely like Facebook, Twitter, TikTok, Instagram etc. It is better to abadon these apps once for all or at least move these to personal laptops/desktops to avoid the always available and interrupting nature with push notifications

 ### 2. Group chat/Gossip apps
-Like Whatsapp, Telegram etc which we indulge in group chat, gossiping etc. It is best to move these apps to personal laptops/desktops or atleast disable notifications and check on predefined time slots per day to avoid overload
+Like Whatsapp, Telegram etc which we indulge in group chat, gossiping etc. It is best to move these apps to personal laptops/desktops or at least disable notifications and check on predefined time slots per day to avoid overload

 ### 3. Urge to share
 This is also one of the prime source of information overload resist the urge by asking below questions: